-- The total number of cases in DC is comparable to Montgomery and Fairfax counties, all three of which are substantially lower than Prince George's.
-However, when adjusted for population DC has a substantially higher number of cases per 100 hundred thousand population than all counties except Prince George's. - As of the date of this report, DC has reported that 35,532 tests have been performed of which 7,042 returned positive.
-DC does not report whether any individuals may have been tested more than once. - The data indicate that the number of tests conducted per day has been increasing but we cannot say whether this trend will continue. - While the number of tests per day has been increasing, the number of positive cases shows a favorable downward trend as does the positive rate per day.
-The positive rate is the number of reported positives per day divided by the number of reported tests per day. - The number of reported positives in Ward 6 is substantially lower than the positives reported for Wards 1, 4, 5, 7 and 8 and about 200 hundred more than reported for Wards 2 and 3.
+- The total number of cases in DC continues to be comparable to Montgomery and Fairfax counties (Figure 1.1), all three of which are substantially lower than Prince George's.
+However, when adjusted for population DC has a substantially higher number of cases per 100 hundred thousand population than all counties except Prince George's (Fig 1.2). - As of the date of this report, DC has reported that 42,993 tests have been performed of which 8,110 returned positive.
+DC does not report whether any individuals may have been tested more than once. - The data indicate that the number of tests DC has conducted per day has been increasing since the last week of April (Fig 2.2), but we cannot say whether this trend will continue.
+The 7 day moving average of daily testing shows a slight bit of tapering off.
+However, the daily data are highly variable.
+Therefore any indication of tapering needs to be interpreted very cautiously.
+Additional data are needed to establish such a trend. - While the number of tests per day has been increasing, the number of positive cases shows a favorable downward trend as of the beginning of May with a possible flattening in the latter part of May (Fig 2.3).
+However the data are highly variable.
+More data are need to confirm such a trend. - The positive rate per day has been declining since around the middle of April (Fig 2.4).
+The positive rate is the number of reported positives per day divided by the number of reported tests per day.
+This is only a crude estimate of the true positive rate and should be interpreted cautiously. - The number of reported positives in Ward 6 is substantially lower than the positives reported for Wards 1, 4, 5, 7 and 8 and about 200 hundred more than reported for Wards 2 and 3 (Fig 3.1). - The Capitol Hill neighborhood (N9) with about 45 positive cases has the lowest number of positives compared to the 5 neighborhoods that immediately surround it (Fig 4.1).
+Hill East (N25) has the second lowest with about 60 positives.